Luis Garcia Preview, Player Props: Nationals vs. Orioles

 Luis Garcia At The Plate

-- Garcia is batting .265 with 16 doubles, four triples, nine home runs and 24 walks.
+- Garcia has 16 doubles, four triples, nine home runs and 25 walks while hitting .266.

-- Garcia enters this game on a five-game hitting streak.
-During his last games, he's hitting .500 with one homer.
+- Garcia enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .450 with one homer.

-- He has hit a long ball in 7.8% of his games this year, and 1.9% of his trips to the plate.
+- He has gone deep in 7.7% of his games this year, and 1.9% of his plate appearances.

-- Garcia has driven in a run in 34 games this year (29.3%), including 12 games with more than one RBI (10.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Garcia has had at least one RBI in 29.1% of his games this season (34 of 117), with more than one RBI 12 times (10.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.